-Duration 40 minutes Required Give each person a printout of the worksheet and a pen or pencil.
-Learning outcomes Understand that different food ingredients and cooking methods affect how healthy a meal is.
-Preparation Review the Food Pyramid.
+Duration 40 minutes Required Each person to have a printout of the worksheet and a pen or pencil.
+Learning outcomes Understand that different food ingredients and cooking methods impact on how healthy a meal is.
+Preparation Review the Eatwell Guide.
 Ask the group what the different food groups are and to give examples of different food groups in their everyday food choices.
-Instructions Basic Understand that different food ingredients and cooking methods affect how healthy a meal is.
+Instructions Basic The basic version uses images of meals.
+They look at the meal and then decide how to make it healthier by choosing from one of two options.
 Advanced They are shown a food and given its list of ingredients.
-They are asked what they would change to make it healthier.
+They are asked what they would change to make it healthier